rebornix/logseq-open-in-code/README.md

 ### Usage
+Default shortcuts
 - open graph: `mod+shift+o`
 - open current page: `mod+o`
+- open current block: `mod+alt+o`

+Or type names in the command palette to see corresponding commands.

-Notice Logseq already provides a keybinding `ctrl+d ctrl+a` which opens current page in default app.
+Notice also a existent keybinding `ctrl+d ctrl+a` in Logseq which opens current page in default app.
-(Personally, I need one more shortcut because I use nvim as default app for markdown while still vscode is used sometimes.)

 Any application, as long as it supports url scheme, could be added as an option.
 Feel free to tweak `generateUrl` function in `src/App.vue`.

 ### Development

-- `npm install && npm run build` in terminal to install dependencies.
+- `npm install` in terminal to install dependencies.
+- `npm run build` or `npm run watch` to build.
 - `Load unpacked plugin` in Logseq Desktop client.